pwnlogs/d-time/README.md

 > **DISCLAIMER: All the content provided on this site are for educational purposes only.
 The site is no way responsible for any misuse of the information**

+__It is assumed that the reader has already gone through the research paper - _"D-TIME: Distributed Threadless Independent Malware Execution for Runtime Obfuscation"_  (to be) published in WOOT'19.
+Understanding of this paper is crucial to understand the following steps.__

-Detailed instructions for each of the following steps are given in the relevent directories.
+Detailed instructions for each of the following steps are given in README of relevent directories or respective files.

+__Note:__ The following steps assume the use of _Offline Keylogger_ sample.
+The steps to build other samples are similar.

-#### Offline Phase
+#### Step 1: Offline Phase
-In Offline Phase, we create chunks that has to be distributed across threads.
+In Offline Phase, we create chunks that will be distributed across threads in the Online Phase.
 For this,
-   1. Build one of our malware samples.
+   1. Build `samples/offlineKeylogger/main.cpp`
-   1. Now we can use the malware binary and create malware chunks using `splitter`.
+   1. Now we can use the malware binary(output of above build operation) to create malware chunks using `splitter`.
       `splitter` creates the chunks and write them to seperate files.
+   1. Follow the instructions provided under `splitter` to generate these files.

-#### Online Phase
+#### Step 2: Online Phase
 In the Online Phase, we inject the emulator to threads and execute malware chunks in a distributed fashion. `emulator` contains instructions to build the emulator along with a sample injector which will inject the emulators for you.
    1. Build the `emulator`.
    2. Copy the chunk files to your working directory for emulator.